felix91gr/swift-linuxSetup/README.md

 # Swift@Linux Setup
 _Shell Scripts and instructions on how to set up Swift on Linux._

-**TODO: gif of awesome SDE, change toolkit to toolchain, proofreading.**
+**TODO: change toolkit to toolchain, proofreading.**

 Follow the Steps:

 ## 0) Pre-requisites

 These scripts are intended for use in Ubuntu 16.04.
-If you're *not* running 16.04 or a derivative, you've been warned.
+If you're **not running 16.04 or a derivative, you've been warned.**

 Apart from running Ubuntu 16.04, you'll need `git`.
 Open your Terminal (Ctrl + Alt + T) and run: